Amdocs Management Limited: Singapore's M1 Selects Amdocs to Power its Prepaid Platform

-M1's new multi-tenant prepaid platform will also enable mobile virtual network operators (MVNOs) to onboard operators quickly and manage subscribers efficiently and provide the MVNOs with full access and control over their operations.
+M1's new multi-tenant prepaid platform will enable operators to be onboarded quickly and efficiently manage subscribers.

-"We are delighted to continue working with M1 as they provide innovative connectivity solutions across Singapore," said Anthony Goonetilleke, Group President of Technology and Head of Strategy at Amdocs.
-"By leveraging our monetization platform to launch their prepaid and MVNO offerings, M1 will be able to bring cutting-edge experiences to enterprises and consumers and drive new revenue streams, while increasing agility and efficiency."
+"We are delighted to continue to empower M1 on their digital journey, enabling a wide range of digital and 5G services and bringing new experiences to life for its customers," said Anthony Goonetilleke, Group President of Technology and Head of Strategy at Amdocs.

 Supporting Resources